 Prevent falling in the home by ensuring area rugs are secured with non-slip grips.
 Make sure that carpets have no tears or holes, and that wood flooring is even with no buckled wood or loose floorboards.

-Falling can occur outside the home as well, but while their daily outings are out of your control, how they get in and out of their home is not.
-Stairs can be hazardous especially if seniors are carrying bags or walking a pet.
+Falling occurs inside or outside the home.
+While their daily outings are out of your control, caregivers can control how they get in and out of their home.
+Also, stairs offer hazards especially for seniors that carry bags or walk pets.
 Maintain the safety of your loved ones by having a ramp installed.

-There are a number of different kinds of ramps, from metal, to fashionable and fancy wood, to threshold ramps for those who need only to get through their door without tripping.
-Ramps are good for wheelchairs, canes, or simply avoiding the use of stairs.
+There are a number of different kinds of ramps, such as metal and wood.
+Plus, threshold ramps help seniors needing help for getting through doors without tripping.
+Additionally, ramps remain great options for wheelchairs, canes, or simply avoiding stairs.

 Finally, help maintain the safety of your parents and grandparents by investing in an alert system.
-They can have the freedom of living in their home, without nurses if they choose, but you can feel better knowing that with the touch of a button, your loved ones can call for help if they need to.
+Seniors maintain the freedom of living in their home.
+Plus, caregivers feel better knowing that seniors receive necessary help at the touch of a button.
 Falls and accidents that prevent them from getting to a phone could mean being stuck on the floor, possibly hurt, with no way of getting help.
 But, an alert system would allow them to call for help without needing the phone.

 Many seniors would prefer to remain in their homes, as opposed to living in an assisted living nursing home.
 By making a few modifications, it is possible for them to keep their independence, and for you to keep your peace of mind!